Melasma treatment

 Topical medications

 Azelaic acid: Azelaic acid is a tyrosinase inhibitor.
-It has the ability to destroy the abnormal pigment-producing cells or melanocytes and reduce their activity.
+It has the ability to destroy abnormal pigment-producing cells or melanocytes and reduce their activity.

 Combination treatment